- Why a RI Life Index?

 Working in concert with experts at Siena College Research Institute, researchers at the Brown University School of Public Health designed and oversaw the survey.
-The principal survey methodologist for the RI Life Index is Melissa Clark, Ph.D., Professor of Health Services, Policy and Practice and Professor of Obstetrics and Gynecology; and Associate Dean for Education, and Director of the Survey Research Center, Brown University School of Public Health.
+The principal survey methodologist for the RI Life Index is Melissa Clark, Ph.D., Professor of Health Services, Policy and Practice, Associate Dean for Education, and Director of the Survey Research Center, Brown University School of Public Health.

-In July and August 2020, we randomly selected residents by landline telephone, cell phone, or web with geographic representation across the state of Rhode Island.
+From April through July 2022, we randomly selected adult residents by landline telephone, cell phone, or web with geographic representation across the state of Rhode Island.
 Interviews lasted approximately 15 minutes and were conducted in English or Spanish.
-In total, 2126 surveys were completed with an oversample of Black and Latinx Rhode Islanders.
-Of the surveys, 650 were conducted by landline, 966 by cell phone, and 510 though a web survey tool.
+In total, 2093 surveys were completed with an oversample of Black and Latinx Rhode Islanders.
+Of the total surveys completed, 465 were conducted by landline, 1140 by cell phone, and 488 though a web survey tool.
 Community-based organizations conducted an additional 493 interviews in person and by telephone in 14 different languages.
 The data collected from these interviews are presented separately from the data collected from randomly selected residents.

-In the survey, we included three sets of questions to ask respondents about their perceptions of their communities.
+The survey featured three sets of questions about respondents’ perceptions of their communities.
 One set of questions asked respondents to rate statements about their communities in terms of whether the statement was completely descriptive, somewhat descriptive, not very descriptive, or not descriptive at all.
 A second set of questions asked respondents to rate how likely each aspect of life was for a typical person living in their community—very likely, somewhat likely, somewhat unlikely, or very unlikely.
 The third set of questions asked respondents about housing availability and affordability.
 We also included questions about programs and services for children and older Rhode Islanders as well as questions about respondents’ actual experiences around food security, economic situation, confidence in using technology, and confidence in knowing how to access mental health care.

 How were phone numbers obtained?